By Ruby Brown

 For search engines, rewriting the URL means you’re not displaying any contradictory information.
 There are no red flags for search engines.
 Again, you can provide several versions of a page and not see a hit to your SEO.

-If you are looking to optimize your site, and personalize or test various experiences, rewrites solve the pains that redirects cause.
+If you are looking to optimize your site, and personalize or A/B test various experiences, rewrites solve the pains that redirects cause.